bjuppa/com-plain-date/README.md

   operation that actually require a timezone for results to be correct and predictable.
 - [Separate plain-date and plain-time objects](#separate-plain-date-and-plain-time-objects)
-  and provide independent operations that naturally apply to each type of object.
+  and independent operations that naturally apply to each type of object.

 The dangers of accidentally working in an ambiguous or incorrect timezone is meant to be completely eliminated by design.
 There just is no way to